Frequently Asked Questions (FAQ) - Admissions and Records

 All students may refer to the online Academic Calendar or the Academic Calendar in the printed Class Schedule for registration dates for the specific term.

 Q. Where do I find information about classes?

 WebAdvisor has the most up-to-date class information.
 Click on Search for Sections and enter at least two search parameters, such as the term and the subject.
 WebAdvisor has class information such as the instructor's name, meeting information (day, time, room) and the location.

 Students register for classes online via WebAdvisor.
 The easiest way to register for classes is by using Express Registration.
 Step-by-step instructions on how to register for classes are available online.

 If the class you want is full, you should add yourself to the waitlist.
-After the last day to add without the instructor’s signature the only way to add a class is by obtaining an Add Authorization Code directly from the instructor.
+After the last day to add without an add authorization code, the only way to add a class is by obtaining an Add Authorization Code directly from the instructor.
 The student will register themselves using their WebAdvisor account and the Add Authorization Code.